-StewartBrown

-Chartered Accountants Telephone: 61 2 9412 3033 Email: info@stewartbrown.com.au www.stewartbrown.com.au

-This communication provides information believed to be current as at the time of circulation.
-It is not intended to be used for tax and/or accounting advice and no one should rely on its contents or take any action on the basis of its contents without obtaining appropriate professional advice.
+StewartBrown Chartered Accountants Telephone: 61 2 9412 3033 Email: info@stewartbrown.com.au www.stewartbrown.com.au no one should rely on its contents or take any action on the basis of its contents without obtaining appropriate professional advice.
 The authors and publishers of this communication expressly disclaim all or any liability or responsibility whatsoever whether to a direct addressee of this communication or to any other person who may use it in respect of any loss or damage flowing therefrom whether direct or consequential.